wso2/carbon-jndi/README.md

 # JNDI InitialContext Implementation for WSO2 Carbon

-Carbon JNDI project provides an In-memory JNDI service provider implementation as well as an implementation of the OSGi JNDI Service specification.
+Carbon JNDI project provides an In-memory JNDI service provider implementation as well as an implementation of the [OSGi](https://www.osgi.org/) JNDI Service specification.

 ## Usage

 A client bundle which needs to use JNDI in OSGi should use the JNDI Context Manager service.
 Creating an InitialContext using new InitialContext() method is not recommended in OSGi environments due to class loading complexities.

-### Creating an InitialContext from the JNDIContextManager service
+### 1) Creating an InitialContext from the JNDIContextManager service

 ```java
 ServiceReference<JNDIContextManager> contextManagerSRef = bundleContext.getServiceReference(